Bio-ARROW - SmartForm - Personnel

 Read/Write Personnel can edit the protocol and perform the same functions as the PI.
 The only thing read/write personnel cannot do is complete the assurance page, sign the protocol, or initially submit the protocol.
 Subsequent submissions after response to revision requests can be made by Read/Write personnel.
 Read/Write Personnel will also receive email notifications from arrow when action is needed.
 You are not required to designate anyone as read/write personnel.
 There is no limit on how many individuals can be designated as read/write personnel.

-Additionally, Read/Write personnel can also create and submit Grant/Personnel amendments after protocol approval.
+Additionally, Read/Write personnel can create and submit Grant/Personnel amendments after initial protocol approval.

 Read personnel can view the protocol but do not have any editing capability.